UTM parameter validation interface

 Fix naming rules

-You want a controlled list of source, medium, and campaign values before anyone assembles a live URL.
+Set controlled source, medium, and campaign values before anyone builds the link.

 Build the final URL